yohn-dezmon/lending-club-loan-pipeline/README.md

 ![Loan Amount Cumulative Sum](ScreenShots/LoanAmtCumSum.png)

-Here we can see that the cumulative sum of loans given to borrowers on the platform is increasing exponentially with time.
+Here we can see that the cumulative sum of loans given to borrowers on the platform is increasing nearly exponentially with time.
+The y-axis is in billions of dollars.

 ## Data Processing: